goatface/mplall/README.md

 It has a few kind of options, like randomization, single-file input, blackout on the Raspberry Pi, etc.  Call `mplall.sh` with any junk like `mplall.sh --help` and it will instruct you how it can be invoked.

 `mplall` also displays some basic features of the script (or engine) relevant to quitting or seeking to a new track.
-They are colorful.
+They are colorful but can be hidden by a fullscreen video display (feature or bug?).

 ## History